-1. Reporting entity
+1. Reporting Entity

 Savaria Corporation is a company domiciled in Canada.
 The address of its registered office is 4350 Chomedey Highway, Laval, Québec.
-The consolidated financial statements of the Corporation as at and for the years ended December 31, 2015 and 2014 comprise the accounts of Savaria Corporation and its wholly-owned subsidiaries (together referred to as the "Corporation" or as "Savaria").
-The activities of the Corporation are divided into two operating segments.
-The Accessibility segment consists of designing, manufacturing, installing and distributing elevators, platform lifts and stairlifts for people with mobility challenges, as well as the operation of a network of franchisees and corporate stores, and a lead generation program.
-The Adapted Vehicles segment consists of converting and adapting vans also for persons with mobility challenges.
+The consolidated financial statements of the Corporation as at and for the years ended December 31, 2016 and 2015 comprise the accounts of Savaria Corporation and its wholly owned subsidiaries (together referred to as the "Corporation" or as "Savaria").
+Savaria is one of North America's leaders in the accessibility industry.
+It provides accessibility solutions for the elderly and physically challenged to increase their mobility and independence.
+The activities of the Corporation are divided into two operating segments: the Accessibility segment and the Adapted Vehicles segment as described in note 27 "Operating segments".
+The Corporation realizes approximately 60% of its revenue outside of Canada, mainly in the United States.

-2. Basis of presentation
+2. Basis of Presentation